-Dr Peter Lee is a University of Portsmouth Reader in Politics and Ethics who specialises in the ethics and ethos of remotely piloted aircraft (drone) operations, the politics and ethics of war and military intervention, and the politics and ethics of identity.
-In November 2012 he transferred from King’s College London after four years in the Air Power Studies Division.
-He writes in various formats on the politics and ethics of drones with a particular focus on the UK’s Royal Air Force Reaper squadrons.
-His current research with RAF drone crews will provide the basis of his next book, which will tell the story of the first 10 years of UK drone operations from the operators’ perspectives.
+Dr Peter Lee is a Reader in Politics and Ethics, and as Director for Security and Risk Research and Innovation at the University of Portsmouth, he promotes and facilitates inter-disciplinary research in the security and risk fields both within the university and with external partner organisations.
+His specialist research area is in the ethics and ethos of RPAS/ drone operations, the politics and ethics of war and military intervention, and the politics and ethics of identity.
+Peter’s current research explores the human dimension of drone operations with the UK’s Royal Air Force Reaper squadrons for a forthcoming book, as well as for an accompanying series of scholarly paper on themes that include ethics, cognitive dissonance, decision-making under conditions of uncertainty, and operator resilience.
 Peter is regularly invited to lecture on this and other subjects to military, academic, political, religious, media and wider audiences.
-In 2012 he published 'Blair’s Just War: Iraq and the Illusion of Morality' and in 2015 published 'Truth Wars: The Politics of Climate Change, Military Intervention and Financial Crisis', both with Palgrave Macmillan.
+In 2012 he published Blair’s Just War: Iraq and the Illusion of Morality and in 2015 published Truth Wars: The Politics of Climate Change, Military Intervention and Financial Crisis, both with Palgrave Macmillan.